-Transportation Law Update: Truck Driver Wage Rate Dispute Ruled Upon by Court of Appeals
+Transportation Executive Summary: Truck Driver Wage Rate Dispute Ruled Upon by Court of Appeals

 The United States Court of Appeals for the Eighth Circuit recently upheld a district’s court grant of summary judgment and dismissal of various claims under federal and state wage and hour laws, finding that non-taxable, mileage based payments to drivers in positions that required them to spend nights away from home on a regular basis functioned as a wage and were properly included in the minimum wage “regular rate” calculation under the FLSA.
 Baouch v.
 Werner Enterprises, Inc., 908 F.3d 1107, 1118 (8th Cir.
 2018).